About child nodes

 Whether the parent node manages the child node's resources, such as quotas, which limit user access to web content.
 When turned on and quotas have been used in a web filtering policy, the parent ensures that users can't bypass their allocated quota by using a different child node.

 This also permits the sharing of authentication sign-in information to the parent node.
-For a detailed description of how to use this feature, see the help topic, Setting up a centrally managed system.
+For a detailed description of how to use this feature, see our help topic, Setting up a centrally managed system.

 Determines if the node settings are turned on or off.
 This is mandatory.
 For: